rcanovas/Low-LZ78/README.md

 		output: file (Decompressed version of file.lzt.
 Note: the original file is overwrite)

-For more information please refer to the paper "LZ78 Compression in Low Main Memory Space".
-To appear in Proc.
-SPIRE'17"
+The results presented in the paper "LZ78 Compression in Low Main Memory Space" were generated using the command line:
+	./CompressText in_file -w type_index -s sigma -f factor using w= {1,3,5} and f = {5,10,20,40,60}, and files (with sigma): dblp.xml (s=97)
+		proteins (s=27)
+		english  (s=237) --> Note: we needed to erasa /0 characters from the original text before compressing DNA      (s=51)

+For more information over the data structures and the data sets used please refer to the paper.

 Note: These codes assume that the computer used has enough RAM to read and store the complete input.